 - Eye issues like blurry vision, double vision or loss of sight on the sides of your vision.

 - Loss of feeling or movement in a leg or arm.

 - Speech issues.

 - An increase in appetite and weight gain.

-If you ever notice any concerning or unusual changes to your health, swiftly talk to your doctor.
-And if you don’t feel like your concerns are being properly addressed, don’t hesitate to seek out multiple opinions.
+If you ever experience any concerning or unusual changes to your health, promptly talk to your doctor.
+And if you don’t feel like you’re getting the answers you need – like in Tara’s case – don’t be afraid to seek out multiple opinions.

 Learn more about SurvivorNet's rigorous medical review process.